Summary of input provided on management measures to address key threats to Southern Resident killer whales

-Who is the focus of this engagement
+Who has been the focus of these consultations

 - Indigenous groups

 What we heard

 - What we heard: Overview of Government of Canada consultation on proposed Southern Resident killer whale recovery management measures for 2023